microsoft/hlsl-specs/proposals/NNNN-triangle-object-positions.md

 ///
 /// Hit kind must be a triangle, where HitKind() returns either
 /// HIT_KIND_TRIANGLE_FRONT_FACE (254) or HIT_KIND_TRIANGLE_BACK_FACE (255),
-/// otherwise undefined behavior results.
+/// otherwise results are undefined.
 ///
 /// Ordering of positions returned is based on the order used to build the
 /// acceleration structure, and must match barycentric ordering.